ismailinico/moistmaker-py/README.md

 ## Getting Started

-Clone the repository, navigate to the project folder and run `pipenv install` install all required dependencies.
+Clone the repository, navigate to the project folder and run `pipenv install` to install all required dependencies.

 Then run [watermarker.py](./src/watermarker.py) by using the following command: